On the $t$-adic Littlewood Conjecture

-If $\Theta$ is a power series in $\F_3\left(\left(t^{-1}\right)\right)$, it can also be seen as an element of $ \F_{q}\left(\left(t^{-1}\right)\right)$, where $q=3^s$ with $s\ge 1$.
-Furthermore, it follows from~\eqref{absfctfield} and~\eqref{absfctfieldbis} that its absolute value over the latter field is the $s^{\textrm{th}}$ power of its absolute value over the former field.
+\paragraph{} If $\Theta$ is a power series in $\F_3\left(\left(t^{-1}\right)\right)$, it can also be seen as an element in $ \F_{q}\left(\left(t^{-1}\right)\right)$, where $q=3^s$ with $s\ge 1$.
+Furthermore, it follows from~\eqref{absfctfield} that its absolute value over the latter field equals its absolute value over the former field.
 Combined with the result of De Mathan and Teuli\'e~\cite{MT04} for the case when the ground field is infinite, these two observations lead one to the following corollary:

 \begin{coro} The $t$--adic Littlewood Conjecture fails over any ground field with characteristic 3. \end{coro}